benhmoore/Argon/README.md

 ```
 *The first parameter is an object containing the property 'url', this is the url referring to cenny.php on your server.*

-   *All data stored, transferred, and retrieved with Cenny is object based, so instead of storing "hello world", it should
+   *All data is stored within the main object, so instead of storing "hello world", it will
-   be stored as {name: "hello world"}.*
+   be stored as a property of the main object.*

 Anyways, from here, let's set some data to our backend.
 ```javascript